 Skills Groups are specifically designed to address anxiety and depression, and increase interpersonal effectiveness.
 Students referred to these groups can drop-in at convenient times without an appointment.

 The Resiliency Resource Center (RRC) is a dedicated space within TCS where students can utilize a number of additional resources to address their concerns.
-The RRC is open daily from 10am to 3pm during fall and spring semesters.
+The RRC has moved to a virtual platform and information can be found here.
 Interns assist students in using computer-based programs, biofeedback, bright light therapy, workbooks, chair massage, and a variety of other resources.

 Yoga and Meditation are increasingly being used to address issues such as anxiety and depression in counseling settings.
 Two counselors at TCS hold licensure as mental health practitioners and are certified yoga teachers.
 Most of these offerings are in a group format.